-During my early days of fiddling around with fountain pens, I took ink as something given, something that is like air, gravity or life.
-One does not question it, but some recognise it as an essential part of existence.
+During my early days of fiddling around with fountain pens (1978), I took ink as something given, just like air, gravity or life.
+One does not question it but some recognise it as an essential part of existence.

-Concerning its chemistry, I had been told that ink had not changed since the 1920s or so.
-That’s another reason why to not worry about it, but rather to respect it and leave it alone.
+Concerning its chemistry ink had not changed since the 1920s or so.
+That’s another reason for not to worry about it but to respect it and leave it alone.
+Another reason?
+Chemistry had not been my favourite subject at school or university.
+I got by and passed.

-Only later, after I had improved my testing and measuring methods for the function of fountain pens, I arrived more and more often at idiosyncrasies; fluctuations where I did not expect them or they occurred in random variations.
+Only later, after I had improved my testing and measuring methods for the function of fountain pens I arrived more frequently at idiosyncrasies; fluctuations where I did not expect them or they occurred in unpredictable variations.

-I noticed that my first 5-litre container of ink had emptied and I had started a new one all my test results had all shifted in the same direction.
+When my first container of ink had emptied and I had started a new one, the irregularities of all test results had all shifted in the same direction.
 This aroused my suspicion that inks aren’t inks at all.
-And the simplest way of finding out was to compare samples taken from many bottles and apply a simple capillary test.
+And the easiest way of finding out was to compare samples taken from many bottles and apply a simple capillary test.

-From a laboratory supplier, I acquired a bundle of quartz glass tubes with inner diameters of 0.3mm, 0.4 and 0.5mm, about 100mm long.
-In order to find a standard ballpark figure, I measured the capillary rise with distilled water first and compared the results with the calculated values.
+From a local industrial glassblower, I acquired a bundle of glass tubes with inner diameters of 0.3mm, 0.4 and 0.5mm, about 100mm long.
+In order to find a ballpark figure, I measured the capillary rise with distilled water first and compared the results with the calculated values.

 In the 0.5mm tubes, the water would rise between 50mm and 60mm, tightly distributed around the calculated value of 56mm.
 Of course, the smaller diameters gave higher readings but with a wider spread.
-Since the range of distribution had not increased proportionally with the higher reading, I assumed impurities inside the capillary.
+Since the distribution of results showed to be wider and had not increased proportionally with the higher reading, I assumed impurities inside the capillary; they were much more difficult to clean.

 How to clean the inside of a 0.5mm capillary?
 I had already learned that consistent, sorrow cleanliness of all equipment was of utmost importance.
 Therefore, I had heat treated the tubes at 800º C in our toolmakers’ steel hardening oven to make sure there had not been any residue left inside, which could have affected the results.

-Then I measured samples of our ink.
-The mean value was 52mm with a variation of ±5mm.
-Inks of other manufacturers and brands showed a mean value at about 45mm and a variation of ±15mm.
+Inks of other manufacturers and brands recorded a mean value at 45mm and a variation of ±15mm.
 It also revealed that the inks of the world had a lower surface tension (directly proportional to the risen height).

 I did not follow this path any further.
-What I really I needed to know was, whether the parameters are within a working range.
+What I really I needed to know at this point was, whether the parameters are within a range for a fountain pen to perform reliably.
+This marked the beginning of my interest in ink.

-Subsequently, I tested the inks in several fountain pens from various brands and noted that the laboratory results correlated with the tests performed in a practical situation.
+Subsequently, I tested the inks in several fountain pens from various brands and noted that the laboratory results of the ink tests correlated with the tests performed with the fountain pens in a practical situation.

 The tests performed were:

-1. time to starting to write, after the pen had been emptied with blotting paper and a new cartridge was inserted.
+- The time it took the fountain pen to start writing after the pen had been emptied with blotting paper and a new cartridge was inserted.

-2. an ambient pressure test measuring the decreasing holding capacity of the feed, as the air volume in the cartridge increased
+- Measuring the holding capacity of the feed, as the air volume in the cartridge was increased and more ink was pushed into the feed without any usage of the ink

-The behaviour of the pens in the various tests correlated sensibly with the material testing of the inks.
-The comparison of those inks, which I had used in various tests, with the results in the tubes, provided a considerable correlation.
-I had realised to what degree the characteristics of the ink impacted on a fountain pen’s function.
+I realised that the ink’s consistency would increase the fountain pen’s performance and reliability, significantly.
+I had learned to what degree the characteristics of the ink impacted on a fountain pen’s function.
 This was the beginning of my curiosity in ink.

 Ink on Paper

-For writing tests, there is a standard paper used in the well-known circle-writing machine, a common instrument found in every pen manufacturer’s laboratory and quality assurance rooms.
-As it comes, it is designed to test ball-pen refills and fibre pens.
-I added some variations so it can hold fountain pens.
+For writing tests, as a norm, there was a paper used in the well-known circle-writing machine, a standard instrument found in every pen manufacturer’s laboratory and quality assurance rooms.
+Originally, it was designed for testing ball-pen refills and fibre pens.
+I added some variations so it could hold fountain pens.

 In order to obtain some measurable information on ink’s behaviour on paper, I developed two more devices.